 Argentinian Legal Consultant

 Are you interested in internationalizing your business to Argentina?
 It is essential to protect your intangible assets through intellectual property rights.
 It is not an easy task.
 The first step is to find adequate information.
 Many doubts arise at the beginning of this challenge: How do I protect my trademark?
 What are the steps to register a patent?
 Can I extend the protection of my EU trademark, design, or patent to Argentina?
-How is the best way to combine patent and trade secrets protection?
+What is the best way to combine patent and trade secrets protection?
 Who is the authority in charge of the registered patents, trademarks, and designs in Argentina?
 Do I need to register my copyright to obtain protection in Argentina?
 In our Helpline service, we answer these types of questions.
-If you are an entrepreneur who wants to discover Argentina, go ahead, continue reading, this post is for you!
+If you are an entrepreneur who wants to discover Argentina, go ahead, and continue reading, this post is for you!
 The Latin America IP SME Helpdesk offers here an overview on how to protect your IP in Argentina.

-If you are a European Small and Medium Enterprise (SME), an inventor, a creator or a researcher you can gain useful tips on how to protect your Intellectual Property in the Argentina IP country factsheet.
+If you are a European Small and Medium Enterprise (SME), an inventor, a creator, or a researcher you can gain useful tips on how to protect your Intellectual Property in the Argentina IP country factsheet.
 This will give you relevant and simplified information about the Argentine legislation on intellectual property and also its position at the international level.
 It will also briefly explain the different IP rights and specific measures to protect them.

 Shall you have already registered some patents, trademarks, or designs in Europe, you can find the most important differences between Argentina and Europe in our IP Systems Comparative: Argentina vs Europe, and adapt your strategy accordingly.